larsacus/theonlylars.com/source/_posts/2013-01-20-cocoapods-creating-a-pod-spec.markdown

 ###Tags and Unversioned Repositories
 There are other methods of specifying the location of source code instead of tags, but you should really be using tags to mark your code commit for your spec.
 If you are not the owner of the repository you are creating a spec for, [file an issue with the repository](https://github.com/CocoaPods/CocoaPods/wiki/Contributing-to-the-master-repo) to request that a tag be made.
 If this doesn't work, then you should specify the version of your podspec to begin at `0.0.1` to indicate that this pod's spec is unmanaged.
 Should the owner finally get a tag, then you can update the podspec with the correct version with little fear of conflicting with your previously unmanaged podspec's version.

+_Update 4-15-2013: You now cannot submit a pod to the podspec repository referencing a specific commit - you must specify a tag._

 ###Version Simplification
 Since this is just a ruby file, you can use all of the ruby tricks on any string in this file.
 To simplify our podspec for revving our version later, you can tell our `source` hash to use the podspec's version as the repository's tag to use using the `to_s` helper: